-12.2.3 The type\scope interpretation scope
+12.2.3 The type_scope interpretation scope

-The scope type\scope has a special status.
+The scope type_scope has a special status.
 It is a primitive interpretation scope which is temporarily activated each time a subterm of an expression is expected to be a type.
-This includes goals and statements, types of binders, domain and codomain of implication, codomain of products, and more generally any type argument of a declared or defined constant.
+It is delimited by the key type, and bound to the coercion class Sortclass.
+It is also used in certain situations where an expression is statically known to be a type, including the conclusion and the type of hypotheses within an Ltac goal match (see Section 9.2) the statement of a theorem, the type of a definition, the type of a binder, the domain and codomain of implication, the codomain of products, and more generally any type argument of a declared or defined constant.